tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET SDK/对象操作_intl_en.md

 {
   String bucket = "examplebucket-1250000000"; // Bucket, format: BucketName-APPID
-  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId is returned when multipart upload is initialized CompleteMultipartUploadRequest request = new CompleteMultipartUploadRequest(bucket,
+  string key = "exampleobject"; // The location of the object in the bucket, i.e. ObjectKey. string uploadId = "exampleUploadId"; // uploadId returned when the multipart upload is initialized CompleteMultipartUploadRequest request = new CompleteMultipartUploadRequest(bucket,
     key, uploadId);
   // Set the validity period of the signature request.SetSign(TimeUtils.GetCurrentTime(TimeUnit.SECONDS), 600);
-  // Set uploaded parts in an ascending order by the partNumber.
+  // Concatenate uploaded parts in an ascending order by partNumber.
   // request.SetPartNumberAndETag(1, "Example Etag");
-  string etag = "exampleETag";
+  String etag = "exampleETag";
   request.SetPartNumberAndETag(1, etag);
   // Execute the request
   CompleteMultipartUploadResult result = cosXml.CompleteMultiUpload(request);